WeiL11/Portfolio/content/authors/admin/_index.md

 ---
 Hello!
 This is Tzu-Wei (李梓維), I am a Ph.D. candidate in Biomedical Engineering at [Vanderbilt University](https://www.vanderbilt.edu/), working with Prof. John Gore, and affiliated with [Vanderbilt University Institute of Imaging Science (VUIIS)](https://www.vumc.org/vuiis/welcome).
 My research interests broadly lie in signal/image processing, neuroscience, brain decoding and machine learning.

 Outside of academic research, I’m interested in applying AI to tackle real-world challenges.
-Specifically, I’m fascinated by its potential in domains such as advanced image processing (e.g., CMOS sensor optimization, video compression, and color correction), quantitative trading strategies, and pushing the boundaries of semiconductor technologies.
+Specifically, I’m fascinated by its potential in domains such as advanced image processing (e.g., CMOS sensor optimization, video compression, and color correction), quantitative trading strategies, and pushing the boundaries of semiconductor technologies — a subject I hold close as a Taiwanese, given our nation's role in the industry.